 Why does my dog cry in his sleep?

-Dogs cry in their sleep for a variety of reasons, the most common of which is dreaming.
-Although convulsions and discomfort should also be considered.
+Dogs cry in their sleep for various reasons, the most common of which is dreaming.
+However, convulsions and discomfort should also be considered.
 Dogs may whine when they are awake yet tired because they are bored or stressed.
 Hard medication is also a reason for crying in its sleep.

 Whimpering in Sleep for Dogs: What’s Causing It?

-Dogs cry in their sleep, maybe because they are having a dream.
+Dogs cry in their sleep, maybe because they have a dream.
 But seizures or any other pain should not be ruled out.

 You may hear whimpering when the dog is awake but sleepy because of boredom or anxiety.
-They never do so unless they have a certain reason for doing it.
+They never do so unless they have a specific reason for doing it.

 Having a Dream